hyperledger-solang/solang/docs/language/builtins.rst

 	Instead, it's specific to each chain extension.
 Hence, before using this builtin, you must make sure that the chain extension being called is compatible.

-The following example demonstrates the usage of this builtin.
+The following example demonstrates the usage of this builtin function.
 It shows how the chain extension example from the <ink! documentation https://use.ink/macros-attributes/chain-extension/>
 looks like in a solidity contract: